Sadique14/CSEKU-CN-2017-FileTransferApplication/README.md

 # CSEKU-CN-2017-FileTransferApplication
 Computer Networks Project - Khulna University

-This software can be using for transfering files among several computers.
+Usage: Transfering files among several computers.

 Features:
 1. User can see the list of computers connected with the same local area network.